OpenEx-Platform/docs/docs/deployment/installation.md

 $ cd openex
 ```

-Change the *application.properties* file according to your configuration of PostgreSQL and Minio and to your platform.
+Change the *application.properties* file according to your configuration of PostgreSQL, Minio, admin account and to your platform.

 #### Start the application